WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 * version

-The values associated with each facets are standardized through the [controlled vocabularies (CV)][cmipCvs].
+The values associated with each facets are standardized through the [CVs][cmipCvs].
 They are used to search the ESGF database and can be found in the global attributes of the data.
 This section provides helpful links and gives a bit more information on a few key facets.

 ### 3.1.
 Source and Variant